 Events that are reasonably expected to have 800 or more individuals in attendance at the same time, at some point during the duration of the event, will also be captured under the bill and subject to the same enhanced tier requirements.
 The requirements of the bill will ensure qualifying premises and events are better prepared to respond to, and mitigate the impact of, a terrorist attack.

-Through the National Events Database we will create a comprehensive database of premises and events detailing, who, what, where and when.
-Database members will benefit from enhanced situational awareness and updates on the UK threat picture.
+Through the National Events Database we intend to create a comprehensive database of premises and events detailing, who, what, where and when.
+Database members may benefit from greater awareness of event landscapes and preparedness considerations.